 Here below is our conversation with Preeti, who recalled her memories and shared experiences from the majestic trek.

-Q. Why did you choose this trek?
+Q. Why did you choose the Kashmir Great Lakes Trek?

 Q. How did you prepare for the trek?